Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Jay Michaelson

-Rabbi Dr. Jay Michaelson (co-convenor) is a visiting professor at Harvard Law School and a field scholar at the Emory Center for Psychedelics and Spirituality.
+Rabbi Dr. Jay Michaelson (co-convenor) is the Gruss Visiting Professor at Harvard Law School and a field scholar at the Emory Center for Psychedelics and Spirituality.
 He is the author of ten books, including The Heresy of Jacob Frank: From Jewish Messianism to Esoteric Myth, which won the National Jewish Book Award for scholarship.
 Dr. Michaelson’s work focuses on the intersection of law and religion, particularly in the contexts of psychedelics, gender, and religious liberty.
 He holds a JD from Yale, a PhD in Jewish Thought from Hebrew University, and nondenominational rabbinic ordination.

 Presenters and Panelists